walmartlabs/concord-website/docs/plugins/git.md

 ## GetLatestSHA

-The `getLatestSHA` action can be used to get the SHA Id of latest commit for a given branch.
-By default gets the SHA from `master` branch.
-The output of the action is stored in a variable `latestCommitSHA`.
+The `getLatestSHA` action can be used to get the SHA identifier of latest commit for a given branch.
+By default, it gets the SHA from the `master` branch.
+The output of the action is stored in the variable `latestCommitSHA`.
 It can used at later point in the flow.

 The following parameters are needed in addition to the general parameters:

 - `org`: Required, name of GitHub organization where your repository is located
 - `repo`: Required, name of GitHub repository
 - `branch`: name of Github branch from which you want to get the latest commit SHA.
 Defaults to `master`

 ```yaml
 flows: